sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 # ML-KEM Security Considerations

-(From Quynh: I recommend removing the section for KEMs above because we don't need that in this document and different KEMs might have different properties and issues.)

 To use a ML-KEM, you need to use a 32-byte random byte-string which has a security strength equal to greater than the security strength of the KEM during both key generation and encapsulation steps.
 If an adversary can recover the 32-byte random byte-string used in either of these processes, he can recover the shared secret key.

 Alice must keep her private key secret.
 It is recommended that she zeroizes her private key when she will have no further need of it.

 The use of ML-KEM described above in this document does not provide authentication of either communitcating party.
-A protocol requires any authentication must use other cryptographic methods to achieve it such as using digital signatures and/or a MAC to verify integiry of the protocol exchange transcript etc...
+A protocol that requires authentication must use other cryptographic methods to achieve it such as using digital signatures or a MAC to verify integrity of the protocol exchange transcript.

 If the ciphertext that Alice receives from Bob is tampered with (either by small modification or by replacing it with an entirely different ciphertext), the shared secret key that Alice derives will be uncorrelated with the shared secret key that Bob obtains.
 An attacker will not be able to determine any information about the correct shared secret key or Alice's private key, even if the attacker obtains Alice's modified shared secret key which is the output of the ML-KEM.Decap function taking the modified ciphertext as input.

 It is secure to reuse a public key multiple times.
 That is, instead of Alice generating a fresh public and private keypair for each exchange, Alice may generate a public key once, and then publish that public key, and use it for multiple incoming ciphertexts, generating multiple shared secret keys.
 While this is safe, it is recommended that if the protocol allows it (if Alice and Bob exchange messages anyways) that Alice generates a fresh keypair each time (and zeroize the private key immediately after) to obtain Perfect Forward Secrecy.
 Be noted that generally key generation of ML-KEM is very fast.
 That is, if Alice's system is subverted (either by a hacker or a legal warrent), the previous communications remain secure (because Alice no longer has the information needed to recover the shared secret keys).

-The shared secret key for all three parameter sets, ML-KEM-512, ML-KEM-768 and ML-KEM-1014 are 32 bytes which are indistinguishable from 3 32-byte psedorandom byte-strings of 128, 192 and 256 bits of strengths respectively.
+The shared secret key for all three parameter sets, ML-KEM-512, ML-KEM-768 and ML-KEM-1024 are 32 bytes which are indistinguishable from 32-byte psedorandom byte-strings of 128, 192 and 256 bits of strengths respectively.
 And, it is expected to be random to someone observing only the public key and the ciphertext.
-As such, it is suitable both to use directly as symmetric key(s) such as MAC and/or AES keys, and for inserting into a Key Derivation Function.
+As such, it is suitable both to use directly as a symmetric key (for use by a symmetric cipher such as AES or a MAC), and for inserting into a Key Derivation Function.
 This is in contrast to a Diffie-Hellman (or ECDH) operation, where the output is distinguishable from random.

 # IANA Considerations